 From Pitchforks To Keyboards

-This is post 2 of a 3-part series on real world privacy threats.
+This is post 2 of a 3-part series about real world privacy threats.

 How To Respond To Justice Seekers And Surveillance